Terence Tao

-Terence Chi-Shen Tao (born 17 July 1975) is an Australian and American mathematician.
-He is a Fields medalist and a professor of mathematics at the University of California, Los Angeles (UCLA), where he holds the James and Carol Collins Chair in the College of Letters and Sciences.
-His research includes topics in harmonic analysis, partial differential equations, algebraic combinatorics, arithmetic combinatorics, geometric combinatorics, probability theory, compressed sensing, analytic number theory and the applications of artificial intelligence in mathematics.
+Terence Chi-Shen Tao (陶哲轩 (Táo Zhéxuān); born 17 July 1975) is an Australian-American mathematician and professor of mathematics at the University of California, Los Angeles (UCLA).
+He was awarded the Fields Medal in 2006 for his contributions to partial differential equations, combinatorics, harmonic analysis, and additive number theory.
+Among his best-known results is the Green–Tao theorem, proved with Ben Green, which states that the prime numbers contain arbitrarily long arithmetic progressions.

 Tao was born to Chinese immigrant parents and raised in Adelaide, South Australia.
-Tao won the Fields Medal in 2006 and won the Royal Medal and Breakthrough Prize in Mathematics in 2014, and is a 2006 MacArthur Fellow.
-Tao has been the author or co-author of over three hundred research papers, and is widely regarded as one of the greatest living mathematicians.
+After earning his doctorate in mathematics from Princeton University and joining the faculty at UCLA, he went on to be a researcher, known for the diversity of his own interests and his collaborations with others.
+Tao has won many prizes for his work, including the Fields Medal in 2006 and the Royal Medal and Breakthrough Prize in Mathematics in 2014.
+He is a 2006 MacArthur Fellow.

+Tao's published research includes topics in harmonic analysis, partial differential equations, algebraic combinatorics, arithmetic combinatorics, geometric combinatorics, probability theory, compressed sensing, and analytic number theory.
+He is regarded by many as "the finest mathematician of his generation".

 Early life and career

 Family

-Tao was born to ethnic Chinese first generation immigrants from Hong Kong to Australia.
-Tao's father, Billy Tao, (Note: Chinese: 陶象國; pinyin: Táo Xiàngguó) was a Chinese paediatrician who was born in Shanghai and received a medical degree (MBBS) from the University of Hong Kong in 1969.
-Tao's mother, Grace Leong, (Note: Chinese: 梁蕙蘭; Jyutping: Loeng⁴ Wai⁶-laan⁴) was born in Hong Kong; she received a first-class honours bachelor's degree with major in mathematics and physics from the University of Hong Kong.
+Tao's father, Billy Tao, was a Chinese paediatrician who was born in Shanghai and received a medical degree (MBBS) from the University of Hong Kong in 1969.
+Tao's mother, Grace Leong, was born in Hong Kong; she received a first-class honours bachelor's degree majoring in mathematics and physics from the University of Hong Kong.
 She was a secondary school teacher of mathematics and physics in Hong Kong.
 Billy and Grace met as students at the University of Hong Kong.
 They then emigrated from Hong Kong to Australia in 1972.

 Tao also has two brothers, Trevor and Nigel, who are currently living in Australia.
 Both formerly represented Australia at the International Mathematical Olympiad.
-Furthermore, Trevor Tao has been representing Australia internationally in chess and holds the title of Chess International Master.

 Childhood

-A child prodigy, Terence Tao skipped 5 grades.
+A child prodigy, Terence Tao skipped five grades.
 Tao exhibited extraordinary mathematical abilities from an early age, attending university-level mathematics courses at the age of 9.
 He is one of only three children in the history of the Johns Hopkins Study of Exceptional Talent program to have achieved a score of 700 or greater on the SAT math section while just eight years old; Tao scored a 760.
 Julian Stanley, Director of the Study of Mathematically Precocious Youth, stated that Tao had the greatest mathematical reasoning ability he had found in years of intensive searching.

 Tao was the youngest participant to date in the International Mathematical Olympiad, first competing at the age of ten; in 1986, 1987, and 1988, he won a bronze, silver, and gold medal, respectively.
-Tao remains the youngest winner of each of the three medals in the Olympiad's history, having won the gold medal at the age of 13 in 1988.
+Tao remains the youngest winner of each of the three medals in the Olympiad's history.